 The welding arc of this welder is smooth.
 This makes it easier for you to weld with different electrodes, including stainless steel, low hydrogen, and other hard-facing wires.

-Lincoln Electric K1170 AC225 Arc Welder comes with 1.8 my input power cable and a NEMA rated plug that makes it easy for anyone to install and start using the machine without any special skills.
+Lincoln Electric K1170 AC225 Arc Welder comes with a 1.8 my input power cable and a NEMA-rated plug that makes it easy for anyone to install and start using the machine without any special skills.

 4. AC Output

 Lincoln Electric K1170 AC225 Arc Welder gives AC output, which makes it economical.
 Its maximum output at 225 Amps is just perfect for general purpose mild steel electrodes (4.8 mm in diameter), and other wires up to 4.0 mm.

 Simply put: Lincoln Electric AC225 Arc Welder reviews and user ratings were really convincing in almost all the stores I checked.
 It was not easy to resist the urge to break the bank and purchase this arc welding machine.
 I am glad that I eventually did.